daylightstudio/FUEL-CMS-Backup-Module/README.md

 1. Download the zip file from GitHub:
 [https://github.com/daylightstudio/FUEL-CMS-Backup-Module](https://github.com/daylightstudio/FUEL-CMS-Backup-Module)

-2. Create a folder in fuel/modules/backup and place the contents of backup folder in there.
+2. Create a "backup" folder in fuel/modules/ and place the contents of the Backup module folder in there.

-3. Then to install, type in:
+3. Then to install, open up a Terminal window, "cd" to your FUEL CMS installation then type type in:
 ``php index.php fuel/installer/install backup``

 ## UNINSTALL
-You may need to put in your full path to the "php" interpreter.

 To uninstall the module which will remove any permissions and database information:
 ``php index.php fuel/installer/uninstall backup``

+### TROUBLESHOOTING
+1. You may need to put in your full path to the "php" interpreter when using the terminal.
+2. You must have access to an internet connection to install using GIT.

 ## DOCUMENTATION